-- (1) the definition of "market disruption event" set forth under "General Terms of the Notes Market Disruption Events" in the accompanying product supplement 146-A-I is amended by adding a new clause (g) to the definition of "Market Disruption Events," as follows: - "(g) (i) if the determination of the Spot Rate for a Reference Currency relative to a Base Currency involves the use of cross rates, the unavailability of a cross rate for such Reference Currency and Base Currency, each relative to the U.S. dollar, that prevents the calculation agent from calculating the Spot Rate for such Reference Currency relative to such Base Currency in the manner provided in the relevant terms supplement, or (ii) any event that generally makes it impossible to convert any currency used in the calculation of the Spot Rate for a Reference Currency into another currency (including, but not limited to, U.S. dollars), in each case, as determined by the calculation agent in its sole discretion";
+(1) the definition of "market disruption event" set forth under "General Terms of the Notes - Market Disruption Events" in the accompanying product supplement 184-A-I is amended by adding a new clause (g) to the definition of "Market Disruption Events," as follows:

+"(g) (i) the unavailability of a cross rate for a Reference Currency and the Base Currency, each relative to the U.S. dollar that prevents the calculation agent from calculating the Spot Rate for a Reference Currency in the manner provided in the relevant terms supplement, or (ii) any event that generally makes it impossible to convert any currency used in the calculation of the Spot Rate for a Reference Currency into another currency (including, but not limited to, U.S. dollars), in each case, as determined by the calculation agent in its sole discretion";

-(2) the definition of "Price Source Disruption Event" set forth under "General Terms of the Notes - Market Disruption Events" in the accompanying product supplement 146-A-I shall be deleted in its entirety and replaced with the following:
+(2) the definition of "Price Source Disruption Event" set forth under "General Terms of the Notes - Market Disruption Events" in the accompanying product supplement 184-A-I shall be deleted in its entirety and replaced with the following: